zhwang24/zhwang24.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

-I’m a postdoctoral researcher at the Polar Research Institute of China.
-My research interests focus on remote sensing and thermodynamics of sea ice.
+As a postdoctoral researcher at the Polar Research Institute of China, I investigate the Arctic's response to climate change, focusing on the sea-ice-atmosphere system and its interaction with Arctic rivers.
+My research involves the applications of remote sensing, thermodynamic modeling, and machine learning to analyze these complex and interconnected polar processes.

 # 🔥 News